 Statements made in this proxy statement that are not based on historical facts are forward-looking, may involve risks and uncertainties, and are intended to be as of the date when made.
-Forward-looking statements include, but are not limited to, statements relating to our strategic plan, including, without limitation, those related to earnings per share, dividend, operating and maintenance expense and capital investment goals; legislative, regulatory or legal proceedings or actions, including the outcomes thereof or anticipated actions in connection therewith; future energy demand; future power prices; plans with respect to existing and potential future generation resources, including expected investments in renewable energy; the availability and cost of generation resources and energy storage; targeted emissions reductions; and other matters relating to expected financial performance or affecting future operations.
+Forward-looking statements include, but are not limited to, statements relating to Evergy's strategic plan, including, without limitation, those related to earnings per share, dividend, operating and maintenance expense and capital investment goals; the outcome of legislative efforts and regulatory and legal proceedings; future energy demand; future power prices; plans with respect to existing and potential future generation resources; the availability and cost of generation resources and energy storage; target emissions reductions; and other matters relating to expected financial performance or affecting future operations.
 Forward-looking statements are often accompanied by forward-looking words such as "anticipates," "believes," "expects," "estimates," "forecasts," "should," "could," "may," "seeks," "intends," "proposed," "projects," "planned," "target," "outlook," "remain confident," "goal," "will" or other words of similar meaning.
 Forward-looking statements involve risks, uncertainties and other factors that could cause actual results to differ materially from the forward-looking information.
-Factors that might cause such differences include, but are not limited to, those described in Part I, Item 1.A. of our Annual Report on Form 10-K for the year ended December 31, 2022 (the "2022 Annual Report").
-Additional risks and uncertainties are discussed from time to time in current, quarterly and annual reports that we file with the Securities and Exchange Commission ("SEC").
-We undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise, except as required by law.